kythre/Buildmode-ULX/README.md

 #### "Highlight PVPers"
 When enabled, players NOT in Buildmode will have an outline using a color chosen by and admin

+### "Buildmode Delay"
+Delays the ablity to enable Buildmode for this many seconds

+### "PVP Delay"
+Delays the ablity to disable Buildmode for this many seconds

 ## Current Settings Page
 ![alt text](http://i.imgur.com/L2DAAwd.png "ULX Settings Page")